 class Thing3(object, metaclass=MementoMetaclass): ...

-Unfortunately, Python 2 and Python 3 don't recognize each other's syntax for metaclass specification, so straightforward code for one won't even compile for the other.
-You can get around this by using the with_metaclass() function, which is similar to that found in the six cross-version compatibility module.:
+mementos supports either of these.
+But Python 2 and Python 3 don't recognize each other's syntax for metaclass specification, so straightforward code for one won't even compile for the other.
+The with_metaclass() function shown above is the way to go for cross-version compatibility.
+It's very similar to that found in the six cross-version compatibility module.

 Careful with Call Signatures

-MementoMetaclass caches on call signature, which can vary if keyword args are used.
-E.g. def func(a, b=2) could be called func(1), func(1,2), func(a=1), func(1, b=2), or func(a=2, b=2)--and all resolve to the same logical call.
-And this is just for two parameters!
-If there are more than one kwarg, they can be arbitrarily ordered, creating many logically identical permuations.
-Thank Goodness Python doesn't allow kwargs to come before positional args, else there'd be even more ways to make the same call.
+MementoMetaclass caches on call signature, which can vary greatly in Python, even for logically identical calls.
+This is especially true if kwargs are used.
+E.g. def func(a, b=2): pass can be called func(1), func(1, 2), func(a=1), func(1, b=2), or func(a=2, b=2).
+All of these resolve to the same logical call--and this is just for two parameters!
+If there is more than one keyword, they can be arbitrarily ordered, creating many logically identical permutations.

 So if you instantiate an object once, then again with a logically identical call but using a different calling structure/signature, the object won't be created and cached just once--it will be created and cached multiple times.: